hawkeye64/electron-quasar-file-explorer/README.md

 ```
   "lint-fix": "eslint --ext .js,.vue src --fix",
   "dev": "quasar dev -m electron -t mat",
-  "build-linux": "quasar build -m electron linux -t mat -b builder",
+  "build:linux": "quasar build -m electron linux -b builder",
-  "build-win32": "quasar build -m electron win32 -t mat -b builder",
+  "build:win32": "quasar build -m electron win32 -b builder",
 ```
 The first one with the **lint-fix** command is because I am lazy.
 When I forget to do something that that **eslint** complains about, I issue `yarn lint-fix` (or `npm run lint-fix`) and if the issue can be fixed, it goes away.

 The **dev** command is for concurrent development while running.
 Changes to you code cause an HMR (Hot Module Reload).

-Finally, the last two commands **build-linux** and **build-win32** are to build the production ready applications. **build-linux** should be called on a Linux system and **build-win32** should be called on a Windows system.
+Finally, the last two commands **build:linux** and **build:win32** are to build the production ready applications. **build:linux** should be called on a Linux system and **build:win32** should be called on a Windows system.
 (Note: For windows we will actually be building a 64-bit application.
 Electron uses "win32" to denote a Windows system, not it's "arch" type.)

 Finally, I add the following in the generated **eslintrc.js** file: